Daddiezion/alx-system_engineering-devops/0x00-shell_basics/README.md

-Displays current in long format
+Displays both hidden and in long format